Foster City locksmith FAQ

 What is a BSIS Locksmith License and is it required in Foster City? +

 Yes.
 The California Bureau of Security and Investigative Services (BSIS) requires all locksmiths operating in Foster City and San Mateo County to hold a valid Locksmith License.
-You can verify any locksmith at bsis.ca.gov.
-Always ask for the license number before allowing work to begin.
+Our Foster City technicians are BSIS-licensed and insured.

 Should I rekey or replace my Foster City locks? +